 City of Kingston Paving

-Mayor Noble and the Department of Public Works are pleased to announce the next round of paving:
+Mayor Noble and the Department of Public Works are pleased to announce upcoming paving:

 Emerson Street from Pearl Street to Lucas Avenue

 Lafayette Avenue from Main Street to Lucas Avenue

 Albany Ave. to Elmendorf St.